 We are a technology software solutions company exclusively focused on the hospitality industry.
 Our products have been enabling mission-critical core hospitality operations for more than four decades.
 Our software solutions are required to run the operations of the hospitality business and designed to drive substantial customer benefits through increased revenue, improved operational efficiency, enhanced guest experience and improved employee morale.
 In addition, many of our solutions enable social distancing capabilities for our customers.
 Our innovative software solutions described above have been purpose-built to serve the unique needs of the following hospitality verticals: casinos, hotels, resorts, cruise ships, managed foodservice providers, sports and entertainment, and healthcare.
-We operate across North America, Europe, Asia-Pacific and India with headquarters located in Alpharetta, GA.
+We operate across North America, Europe, the Middle East, Asia-Pacific and India with headquarters located in Alpharetta, GA.

-Some verticals we serve continue to face uncertainties with the COVID-19 pandemic.
-As more people receive vaccinations and pandemic-related restrictions continue to ease, the markets we serve are recovering and re-opening to their customers.
-The long-term outlook remains strong and we expect the momentum from the three years preceding the pandemic to continue building with a growing focus on social distancing and mobile applications.
-Prior to COVID-19, we estimated our total addressable market to be approximately \$4.8 billion in annual recurring revenue opportunity.
-While the size of the opportunity might face pressure in an economic downturn, we feel it is still in the billions of dollars and we are only a fraction of that size.
-We continue to feel good about our opportunity to win market share given our relative competitive strength in the industry.
+We estimate our total addressable market to be approximately \$5 billion in annual recurring revenue opportunity.
+While the size of the opportunity might face pressure in an economic downturn, we feel it remains in the billions of dollars while our business represents only a fraction of that size.
+We are well positioned to win market share given our relative competitive strength in the industry.